-What has been the nature of Christian and Muslim perceptions of each other, and their own self-understanding in light of the other, in various times and contexts?
-Drawing upon many genres of historical and contemporary literature, students will examine this two-sided question, ways in which political issues have colored theological interpretation, and examples of theological dialogue between Christians and Muslims today.
-(Winter/Spring 2015 & Fall 2015)
+What has been the nature of Christian and Muslim perceptions and theological interpretations of each other, and their own self-understanding in light of the other, in various times and contexts?
+Drawing upon literature from the 7th century CE to the present, and making use of the methods and insights of the discipline of comparative theology, students will explore this two-sided question by examining the themes, genres, and strategies of Christian-Muslim theological engagement, with particular attention to the 21st-century dialogue of Christian and Muslim scholars.
+(Winter/Spring 2016)